apache/airflow/docs/apache-airflow/upgrading-to-2.rst

 .. warning::
     Breaking change

-    Previously we were using two versions of the UI.
+    Previously we were using two versions of the UI:
+        - non-RBAC UI
+        - Flask App Builder RBAC UI

     This was difficult to maintain, because it meant we had to implement/update features in two places.
 With this release, we have removed the older UI in favor of the Flask App Builder RBAC UI, reducing a huge maintenance burden.
     There is no longer a need to set the RBAC UI explicitly in the configuration,